St. Louis Park Fall Cleanup Day

 *It's illegal to throw these items in the garbage.
 For proper disposal of these items, as well as items not accepted at this event, visit hennepin.us/greendisposalguide or call 612.348.3777.

-DO NOT bring business waste, tree debris, yard waste, garbage, recyclables, batteries, paint, hazardous waste or concrete.
+DO NOT bring business waste, tree debris, yard waste, garbage, recyclables, vehicle batteries (including boat batteries), paint, hazardous waste or concrete.

 Household hazardous waste should be brought to Hennepin County’s Drop-off Facilities.
 Please visit hennepin.us/dropoffs or call 612.348.3777 for more information.